numbat70/clyde/_docs/Content/06-SUP_SOP_Courses.md

   - Wetsuit
   - SUP board
   - Leash
+Instructors will
+  - Carry EAP
+  - Instructor students on EAP procedures and where it is stored in case of Instructor incapacitation (II)
+  - Carry mobile phone and tell Students how to use it in II situation
+  - Carry first aid kit (relevant to site)
+  - Carry water and sugar source
+  - Carry Rescue Knife
+  - Carry Whistle
+  - Carry Spare Paddle (If appropriate to site.
+See site specific risk assesment)
+  - Provide a Safety briefing
+  - Provide an overview of:
+    - The session
+    - EAP location and Procedures
+    - demonstration of techniques that will be practiced

 ## During
 The following must be adhered to:
+- The course will be delivered within 100m of shore and 250m from safe haven (Lochside path) -

 ## After
 The following must be adhered to: